Moist Eggless Apple Spice Cake (Easy – No Mixer Needed)

 You’ve asked, and I’ve answered!
 Read on for a handful of answers to the most frequently asked questions about eggless baking.

-This recipe was originally published on October 2017.
+This recipe was originally published in October 2017.
 The recipe remains the same, but more notes, tips, photos, and information have been added to the post in September 2022 to make it as helpful as possible!

 5 from 4 votes (4 ratings without comment)